 Highlights.
 The global apparel market will generate an estimated $1.84 trillion in 2025, with the U.S. accounting for 19.9% of the total market share.

-- 48.0% of fashion retail sales worldwide are e-commerce transactions, for a total global revenue of $883.1 billion.
+- Up to 47.9% of fashion retail sales worldwide are e-commerce transactions, totalling $880.9 billion in global revenue.

 *Compound Annual Growth Rate (CAGR) is the average yearly market growth for a specific period.